Tidrum nunnery has one of the best hot springs in Tibet.

 They are many hot springs in Tibet; the Tidrum nunnery hot spring is one of the best hot spring in Tibet.
 The hot water is serene.
 They are very few Travelers.
 The hot spring is mostly for local Tibetans.
 Hot springs for male and female are separated by a wall.

 There are four small pools.
 One for male, and one for female.
 The other two for men and women share with a time frame.
-The Shawa ( Deer ) hot spring is the hottest one.
+The Shawa ( Deer ) hot spring is share for male and female.

 Accommodation at Tidrum nunnery

 They are four guest house including the nunnery guesthouses.
 The rooms are basic with no shower or private bathroom.
 The Toilet is quite challenging to adjust for some westerners since its a Tibetan style toilets.

 Travelers can also choose to stay around 8km from the nunnery at House of Shambhala in Lhasa branch hotel at Tidrum valley.
 The hotel offers a private bathroom and shower with a hot spring pool from the hotel.